dmccreary/ekg-book/docs/glossary.md

 #### Dashboard
 A set of views, usually presented on a single page, that display information as a set of key performance indicators and charts.
 In general, dashboard views can be customized for a role or a specific user.

+#### Document Store
+A type of database that stores data as tree-structured data elements such as JSON or XML.
+Document stores use path-like query languages such as X-PATH to traverse the tree structure.
+Languages such as XQuery provide high-quality functional programming languages with strong type checking.

+X-PATH is a mature W3C standard for expressing path traversal using a rich array of standardized wildcard expressions.

 #### DB Engines
 A web site that harvests web documents that discuss databases and classifies the documents based on a taxonomy of database types.
 The "Popularity changes per category report" is frequently cited in many graph presentations.